-For information about the Tysabri dosage for MS and Crohn’s disease, including the drug’s strength and how the medication is given, keep reading.
+Keep reading for specific information about the dosage of Tysabri, including its strength and how it’s given.
 For a comprehensive look at Tysabri, see this article.

-This article describes typical dosages for Tysabri provided by the drug’s manufacturer.
-However, your doctor will prescribe the Tysabri dosage that’s right for you.
+Note: This article describes the Tysabri dosage for MS, CIS, and Crohn’s disease provided by the drug’s manufacturer.
+However, your doctor will prescribe the dosage that’s right for you.

-Tysabri comes as a solution in a single-dose vial that’s given as an IV infusion by a healthcare professional.
+Tysabri comes as a solution that’s given as an intravenous (IV) infusion by a healthcare professional.

 Tysabri comes in one strength: 300 milligrams (mg) per 15 milliliters (mL) of solution.